Chagatai language: 15th and 16th centuries

 Persian literature, which Central Asian Turkic authors regarded as superior, was deliberately imitated and emulated in the creation of Chagatai literature.
-The most famous of Chagatai poets, Ali-Shir Nava'i, among other works wrote Muhakamat al-Lughatayn, a detailed comparison of the Chagatai and Persian languages.
+The most famous of Chagatai poets, Ali-Shir Nava'i, among other works wrote Muhakamat al-Lughatayn, a detailed comparison of Chagatai and New Persian.
 Here, Nava’i argued for the superiority of the former for literary purposes.
 His fame is attested by the fact that Chagatai is sometimes called "Nava'i's language".
 Among prose works, Timur's biography is written in Chagatai, as is the famous Baburnama (or Tuska Babure) of Babur, the Timurid founder of the Mughal Empire.
 A Divan attributed to Kamran Mirza is written in Persian and Chagatai, and one of Bairam Khan's Divans was written in Chagatai.

+A 1553 manuscript copy of Ali-Shir Nava'i’s Chagatai verse translation of the story Shaykh Sanan and the Christian Maiden, which forms part of his mathnawi Lisan al-Tayr, a Turkic adaptation of Mantiq al-Tayr by Attar of Nishapur.

-The following is a prime example of the 16th-century literary Chagatai Turkic, employed by Babur in one of his ruba'is.
+The following is a prime example of the 16th-century literary Chagatai Turkic, employed by Babur in one of his Ruba'is.